SoftwareAG/universalmessaging-server-docker-samples/README.md

-It is important for a message layer to store the states and assets, otherwise the data will be lost once the container is gone.
-In Universal Messaging we persist the following directories:
+It is important for a message layer to store the states and assets, otherwise the data will be lost when the container no longer exists.
+Universal Messaging images persist the following directories:

 * UM server data directory    - <installationDir>/UniversalMessaging/server/umserver/data.
 This
-                                directory contains all the Universal Messaging assets (channels, queues, etc.) and their state, hence it is important to persist the data directory to volumes.
+                                directory contains all the Universal Messaging assets (channels, queues, etc.) and their state.
+Hence, it is important to persist the data directory to volumes.
 * UM server logs directory    - <installationDir>/UniversalMessaging/server/umserver/logs.
 This directory
                                 is persisted to help diagnose issues.
 * UM server licence directory - <installationDir>/UniversalMessaging/server/umserver/license.
-	                              This directory needs to be persisted in order to update the license file seamlessly.
+	                            This directory is persisted in order to update the license file seamlessly.
 * UM server users  directory  - <installationDir>/common/conf.
-This directory is persisted on the volume, and this allows you to add and delete users for Universal Messaging.
+This directory is persisted on the volume, which enables you to add and delete users for Universal Messaging.

-You can use the following command to check how many volumes are created.
+You can use the following command to check how many volumes are created:

 	docker volume ls

-By default, Universal Messaging persists the above mentioned directories to the '*/var/lib/docker/volumes*' directory.
+By default, Universal Messaging persists the above-mentioned directories to the '*/var/lib/docker/volumes*' directory.
 These directory names are random IDs generated by Docker.
-Follow the [Docker volume management documentation](https://docs.docker.com/storage/) for more details about volume management in Docker.
+For more details about volume management in Docker, see the [Docker volume management documentation](https://docs.docker.com/storage/).

 Licence